 Tottenham Hotspur 2-0 Aston Villa – 21st March

-After such a catastrophic performance against Dynamo Zagreb, Spurs traveled to Villa Park looking to save their season.
+After such a catastrophic performance against Dynamo Zagreb, Spurs travelled to Villa Park looking to save their season.

 Jose Mourinho faced a fair amount of scrutiny following Spurs’ exit from Europe and made his feelings toward the squad known as seven changes were made from the starting eleven.